wandb/edu/llm-apps-course/README.md

 ### Experiment, evaluate, and deploy your solution
 Improve your LLM-powered app with structured experiments and evaluation.
 Deploy and monitor your application in production.

+## Running the code

+- Notebooks can be run on your local system or via Google Colab
+- To run the python scripts in `src` directory, setup a virtual environment (e.g. `conda`) and install `requirements.txt`
+- If you have questions, you can ask them in [Discord](wandb.me/discord) in the `#courses` channel